 - (a) Preference in the selection and allocation of vacation time shall be determined within each work unit on the basis of service seniority.
-Where an employee chooses to split his/her vacation, his/her second choice of vacation time shall be made only after all other employees concerned have made their initial selection. - (b) Regular vacations shall have priority over banked vacation time during the prime-time vacation period.
+Where an employee chooses to split their vacation, their second choice of vacation time shall be made only after all other employees concerned have made their initial selection. - (b) Regular vacations shall have priority over banked vacation time during the prime-time vacation period.